susancal/attempting-art/about.markdown

 ### About me
 - I have an affinity for marching bands and am a uber-fan of Drum Corps International.
-I am on the [Bluecoats](https://bluecoats.com/){:target="_blank"} Board of Directors!
-I lost my mind during the marching band scene in Severance s2e10.
+I am on the Board of Directors for the 2024 DCI World Champions, the [Bluecoats](https://bluecoats.com/){:target="_blank"}!
-- I am an Illinois Certified Master Naturalist.
 - I love people who are funny, kind, and don't take themselves too seriously.
 - I can't do neutrals.
 My closet and home is full of vibrant and fun colors.
 - I love horses... seriously it's just in my DNA